justkuchkorov/EasySoft/README.md

 # EasySoft
-PLC projects on EasySoft 6
+PLC projects on EasySoft 6 and Siemens TIA Portal